Year of entry 2024

 - A bachelor degree with a 2:1 (hons) with a background in economics and a strong grounding in quantitative subjects.

 Full entry requirements

 - IELTS 6.5 overall, with no less than 6.0 in any component.

 - International fees

 Our MSc Economics allows you to apply economics to practical questions to inform decision making.
-Economics at Leeds is interdisciplinary, and draws together different areas of knowledge to understand cause and effect relationships in the world around us.
+Economics at Leeds is interdisciplinary, drawing together different areas of knowledge to understand cause and effect relationships in the world around us.

 Based in Leeds University Business School, this course centres on advanced economics and econometrics, engaging with cutting-edge research within the discipline.

-You’ll combine current mainstream theory and applied techniques with a range of alternative critical perspectives, equipping you to meet the growing demand for economics that addresses global challenges such as climate change, financial instability, and individual and societal welfare, and plays a key role in shaping policy.
+You’ll combine current mainstream theory and applied techniques with a range of alternative critical perspectives, equipping you to meet the growing demand for economics that addresses global challenges such as climate change, financial instability and societal welfare.

 Approach the study of Economics in a highly interdisciplinary way, understanding global challenges by drawing on expertise from one of the major hubs of heterodox economics research in the UK.